spookeyy/ZERAKI-TASK/README.md

 Zeraki, a company dedicated to revolutionizing African education, requires an internal system to enhance sales agent operations.
 This dashboard aims to improve sales agent efficiency in managing school relationships.

 ## Setup/Installation Requirements
-- Fork and Clone this repository; `https://github.com/spookeyy/product_manager`
+- Fork and Clone this repository; `https://github.com/spookeyy/ZERAKI-TASK.git`
-- Navigate to the directory and `cd product_manager` folder in your terminal.
+- Navigate to the directory and `cd ZERAKI-TASK` folder in your terminal.
 - use `code . ` command to open the folder in VScode

 ## Features: